 Greatest quarterback of his era, sure.
 Brady has won while fighting injuries, and won while his many receivers always seemed to be going through a revolving door in New England.

-Just to get to six Super Bowls is a staggering accomplishment no quarterback had ever achieved before Brady and the Patriots beat Indianapolis to return to the big game once again.
+Just to get to six Super Bowls is a staggering accomplishment no quarterback had ever achieved until Brady did.

-And should the Patriots beat the Seahawks on Sunday, Brady would join Joe Montana and Terry Bradshaw, two names long enshrined as greats in Canton, as the only quarterbacks to win four rings.
+And should the Patriots beat the Seahawks on Sunday, Brady would join Joe Montana and Terry Bradshaw, two names long enshrined as greats, as the only quarterbacks to win four Super Bowls.